Rick James (actor): Acting

 That same year, James secured a scholarship to study in the United States.
-Moving to San Francisco, he took up studies at Adult High School.
+Moving to San Francisco to pursue an acting career, he took up studies at an Adult High School.
+It was here that singer and actor Ricky Nelson saw one of his stage productions (or so he claimed), leading to the creation of his moniker.
 A subsequent move to Los Angeles saw him enrol in acting school, studying under the tutelage of James Doohan.
-Rick made his Hollywood debut in the West Coast Premiere of Blood Knot produced and directed by Frank Silvera in 1965.
+Rick made his Hollywood debut in the West Coast Premiere of Blood Knot, produced and directed by Frank Silvera in 1965.
+Later that year he featured in The Respectful Prostitute at Le Grand Theater.

+Moving to England in 1968, James resumed his career in the theatre, setting up the Obvi Theatre to showcase new talent.
+Having learnt stage production, he directed and appeared in double bills of stage plays, "Sack Race" (Mrs. Peacock and Sit Quietly on the Baulk) and '"Shack-Shack" (Sit Quietly on the Baulk and Shack-Shack), casting Chrissie Shrimpton in these productions and staging them at theatres including the West End.

-Moving to England, James resumed his career in the theatre, appearing in the West End (Sit Quietly on the Bollard and Shack-Shack) and Royal Exchange (Detective Story) before moving into television.
-He appeared in an episode of Dixon of Dock Green, two Play for Todays and Doctor Who (the 6-part serial The Mutants).
+Venturing into television work in 1972, James appeared in an episode of Dixon of Dock Green, two Play for Todays and Doctor Who (the 6-part serial The Mutants).
 The actor was even offered a bit part in a James Bond movie (possibly Live and Let Die) but ultimately turned it down, having auditioned for a more substantial role.

 Realising that he was not being taken seriously as an actor, James decided on a different career path.
-By the-mid 1970s, he became an operator for British Telecom, during which he became acquainted with a woman from Germany called Rita Jansen.
+By the mid-1970s, he became an operator for British Telecom, during which he became acquainted with a woman from Germany called Rita Jansen.
 They married in 1985 and the following year gave birth to a son, Sven.

-A return to acting in the 1980s saw Rick appear in the penultimate episode of Blake's 7 entitled "Warlord" and various stage productions.
+A return to acting in the 1980s saw Rick appear in the penultimate episode of Blake's 7 entitled "Warlord" and various stage productions including Clouds by Michael Frayn at the Derby Playhouse (1980) and Detective Story at the Royal Exchange, Manchester (1982).

 During these years, Rick wrote his first column for Tim Hector's Outlet Newspaper in Antigua about his experiences abroad, keeping in touch with his roots.
 Missing his homeland, James decided to move back there with his family in 1989.